MINOS: A Multimodal Evaluation Model for Bidirectional Generation Between Image and Text: Introduction

 \section{Introduction}

-Multimodal evaluation\cite{huang2024surveyevaluationmultimodallarge, zhang2023gpt4visiongeneralistevaluatorvisionlanguage, ge2023mllm} is crucial for multimodal generation tasks and developing mutlimodal models.
-A reliable evaluation not only enables more accurate comparison across models, but also reduces the cost of human annotation, facilitates the generation of higher-quality synthetic data, and supports simulation of human feedback during alignment.
-Although multimodal evaluation is crucial, traditional metrics, though widely used, still face notable limitations\cite{hesselclipscore, manas2024improving}, such as correlating poorly with human judgments, requiring reference data, and task-dependent.
+Multimodal evaluation\cite{huang2024surveyevaluationmultimodallarge, zhang2023gpt4visiongeneralistevaluatorvisionlanguage, ge2023mllm} is crucial for multimodal generation tasks and developing multimodal models.
+A reliable evaluation not only enables more accurate comparison across models, but also plays a crucial role in the development of multimodal models.
+Although multimodal evaluation is crucial, traditional metrics still face notable limitations\cite{hessel2022clipscorereferencefreeevaluationmetric, manas2024improving}, such as correlating poorly with human judgments, requiring reference data, and task-dependent.
 Therefore, developing a general-purpose multimodal evaluation system is becoming increasingly important.
-However, developing such evaluation system often faces several challenges, such as limited generalization across diverse multimodal tasks, the scarcity of human-annotated data, and the high cost of data annotation.

-With the rapid development of multimodal large language models (MLLMs), recent studies\cite{chen2024mllm, lee2024prometheus, xiong2024llavacritic} begin to explore applying MLLMs as the foundation for building general multimodal evaluation systems.
-For example, MLLM-as-a-Judge\cite{chen2024mllm} follows the LLM-as-a-Judge\cite{zheng2023judging} paradigm to construct a benchmark for multimodal evaluation on many multimodal tasks, testing prompt-based methods across a range of open-source and closed-source models.
-LLaVA-Critic\cite{xiong2024llavacritic} collects existed multimodal generation data and prompts the GPT to obtain evaluation results among various image-to-text(I2T) generation tasks to train a general evaluation model.
+With the rapid development of multimodal large language models (MLLMs), recent studies\cite{chen2024mllm, lee2024prometheus, xiong2024llavacritic, wang2025unifiedrewardmodelmultimodal} begin to explore applying MLLMs for building general multimodal evaluation systems.
+For example, LLaVA-Critic\cite{xiong2024llavacritic} collects existing multimodal generation data and prompts the GPT-4o\cite{openai2024gpt4technicalreport} to obtain evaluation results among various image-to-text(I2T) generation tasks to train a general evaluation model.
+UnifiedReward\cite{wang2025unifiedrewardmodelmultimodal} applies data of LLaVA-Critic and other open-source multimodal evaluation data to train a unified multimodal reward model across multiple modalities.
+However, they simply collected large-scale evaluation data from diverse tasks for training, without subjecting it to rigorous quality control.

-However, the training and testing data used in existing work\cite{chen2024mllm, lee2024prometheus, xiong2024llavacritic} are limited to image-to-text generation tasks such as image captioning, visual question answering, and instruction following.
-Previous work has not sufficiently considered supporting another important multimodal task which is text-to-image(T2I) generation task.
-In addition, current multimodal evaluation models typically rely on synthetic labels and have not applied large-scale high-quality human evaluation data.
-Most training data employs annotations produced by GPT, essentially serving as a distillation of GPT's own judgments.
-Though LLaVA-Critic applies small amount of pairwise human evaluation data, developing effective evaluation models may require large-scale pointwise evaluation data \cite{hu-etal-2024-themis}, which is overlooked in previous works.
-Drawing inspiration from textual evaluation models such as Themis\cite{hu-etal-2024-themis}, we argue that the role of large-scale human evaluations in multimodal settings might be important as well.